Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Creepy Crawlies.md

 - Woodlice
 - Spiders

+The first three are insects, the last two are not.

 A few interesting facts are:
 - Froghoppers are best known for their nymph stage, which produces a cover of frothy plant sap, "cuckoo spit" which hides the nymph from predators, insulates them against the cold, UV radiation and keeps them moist.
 - Crickets and grasshoppers both have jumping hind legs

 **Woodlice**
-- Crustaceans with a rigid, segmented shell-like exoskeleton
+- Isopods with a rigid, segmented shell-like exoskeleton
 - 14 jointed limbs
 - Some woodlice can roll up into a sphere as a defensive mechanism
 - Live in moist places (e.g. under rocks and logs) because they breathe through gills